The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Andromeda Galaxy

-A favorite autumn target, the Great Andromeda Galaxy, is the brightest (apparent magnitude 3.4) and nearest spiral galaxy to our own Milky Way and is located in the constellation Andromeda.
-Also known as Messier 31 or NGC 224, the Andromeda galaxy is just 2.5 million light-years away from Earth and is the most distant object humans can see with their naked eyes.
-The Andromeda Galaxy is easily visible from a dark sky site and appears as a fuzzy patch of light.
-It is so large that a rich field telescope or binoculars are ideal for observing the entire galaxy in the eyepiece field of view.
-The galaxy's core and two satellite galaxies, Messier 32 and Messier 110, are visible in a telescope.
-Details in its spiral arms, though, are best seen in long exposure astroimages.
-The Andromeda Galaxy is on a collision course with our Milky Way galaxy, but according to NASA scientists, such an event won't happen for at least four billion years!
+A favorite autumn target, the Great Andromeda Galaxy, is the brightest (magnitude 3.4) and nearest spiral galaxy to our Milky Way.
+Located in the constellation Andromeda, it is 2.5 million light-years away and is the most distant object visible to the naked eye.
+It appears as a fuzzy patch of light from a dark sky site.
+A rich field telescope or binoculars are ideal for observing the entire galaxy.
+The galaxy's core and two satellite galaxies, Messier 32 and Messier 110, are visible through a telescope.
+The Andromeda Galaxy is on a collision course with the Milky Way, but this won't happen for at least four billion years!

 Double Cluster